kkivan/autofixtures/README.md

 let fixture = User.fix
 ```
 ## Enums
-CaseIterable enums return first case from .fix, but they need to conform to Override
+CaseIterable enums return the first case from .fix, but they need to conform to Override
 ```
 enum Enum: String, Decodable, CaseIterable {
     case one